 Cornwall Council has acquired land to the south of Ridgegrove Lane to enable a new crossing over the River Kensey.
 The team is working with colleagues in Transport to create a new public open space for the benefit of people and wildlife.

 Works have commenced on the path following the granting of planning permission.
-Landscaping works will take place from September 2021 and be completed in the autumn.
+Landscaping works will take place from December 2021 and be completed by March 2022.
 View the Ridgegrove Outline landscape plan.

 Newquay urban spaces benefit from improvements